The most amazing charity store helping the homeless in Worcester.

 Rather than sparkle and tinsel we tried to evoke the spirit of Christmas with a visit from the The Three Wise Men for our shop window display!

 Muff Murfin kindly drove the Youthcom fm radio bus over with Santa to give out gifts for all the children in Malvern!

 It's New for '22!

-We hope you al saw and enjoyed our "Three Wise Men following the star" window for Christmas, but with New Year now past us we thought it appropriate to fit our new window "Take a closer look".
-Please come and spy through the windows and see what amazing ideas we have in stock!
+We hope you all saw and enjoyed our "Three Wise Men following the star" window for Christmas, but with New Year now past us we thought it appropriate to fit our new window "Take a closer look".
+Please come and look through the windows and see what amazing ideas we have in stock!

 Our "Three Wise Men" Christmas window with "Hey Belthazar, you need to look at the amazing gift ideas in here" speech bubble proved popular with customers!

-The new January '22 window = "Come and Take A Closer Look".
+The 'New for '22 window' is "Come and Take A Closer Look".
 Customers are invited to look through the open frames at the stunning display inside the shop